JuliaLang/julia/doc/src/manual/integers-and-floating-point-numbers.md

     `0` multiplied by the variable `xff`.
   * The floating-point literal expression `1e10` could be interpreted as the numeric literal `1` multiplied by the variable `e10`, and similarly with the equivalent `E` form.
+  * The 32-bit floating-point literal expression `1.5f22` could be interpreted as the numeric literal `1.5` multiplied by the variable `f22`.

-In both cases, we resolve the ambiguity in favor of interpretation as numeric literals:
+In all cases, we resolve the ambiguity in favor of interpretation as numeric literals:

   * Expressions starting with `0x` are always hexadecimal literals.
   * Expressions starting with a numeric literal followed by `e` or `E` are always floating-point literals.
+  * Expressions starting with a numeric literal followed by `f` are always 32-bit floating-point literals.

+Unlike `E`, which is equivalent to `e` in numeric literals for historical reasons, `F` is just another letter and does not behave like `f` in numeric literals.
+Hence, expressions starting with a numeric literal followed by `F` are interpreted as the numerical literal multiplied by a variable, which means that, for example, `1.5F22` is equal to `1.5 * F22`.

 ## Literal zero and one